Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Introduction

 In this paper, the aim is to develop parallel-in-time methods for solving the HJB equation which can be used to speedup the computations in highly parallel architectures such as multi-core central processing units (CPUs) or graphics processing units (GPUs).
 The basic idea of the present approach is illustrated in Fig.~\ref{fig:concept}.
 We first split the time-interval $t \in [t_0,t_f]$ into $T$ sub-intervals $t_0 < t_1 < \cdots < t_T = t_f$.
 We then solve the conditional value functions $V(x,t_i;x',t_{i+1})$ at each sub-interval, which can be done fully in parallel in $O(1)$ span time complexity.
 These conditional value functions then obey an associative combination rule which enables the parallel computation of the (non-conditional) value functions at any given time on the interval $[t_0,t_f]$.
 Due to the associative property, this step can be implemented by using parallel scan algorithms \cite{Ladner:1980,Blelloch:1989,Blelloch:1990} in $O(\log T)$ span time complexity.
 The main methodological challenges in the present approach are related to representation and computation of the conditional value functions along with the implementation of the combination rule, which are thus the foci of this paper.

-Our approach for parallelization uses a similar framework of parallel associative scans as was used for discrete-time optimal control in \cite{Sarkka:2022}, which in turn is related to the parallel state-estimation methodology considered in \cite{Sarkka:2021, Hassan:2021, yaghoobi2021parallel, Corenflos:2022}.
+Our approach for parallelisation uses a similar framework of parallel associative scans as was used for discrete-time dynamic programming based optimal control in \cite{Sarkka:2022}, which in turn is related to the parallel state-estimation methodology in \cite{Sarkka:2021, Hassan:2021, yaghoobi2021parallel, Corenflos:2022}.
 However, as opposed to these previous works, in this paper, we consider continuous-time problems.

-For time-parallelisation of continuous-time problems, an alternative approach would be to use parallel-in-time differential equation solving methods \cite{Gander:2015} such as parareal \cite{Lions:2001,gander2007analysis} for HJB or LQT equations.
-In particular, parareal is a state-of-the-art method which is based on splitting the interval into sub-intervals and then iterating coarse and dense solvers such that the result converges to the dense solver result.
+For time-parallelisation of dynamic programming (i.e., HJB) for continuous-time problems, an alternative approach would be to use parallel-in-time differential equation solving methods \cite{Gander:2015} such as parareal \cite{Lions:2001,gander2007analysis} for HJB or LQT equations.
+In particular, parareal \cite{Lions:2001,gander2007analysis} is a state-of-the-art method which is based on splitting the interval into sub-intervals and then iterating coarse and dense solvers such that the result converges to the dense solver result.
 Although the dense solution of parareal is fully parallelisable, the coarse solver is not and hence the span time complexity of parareal is still $O(T)$.
 Many HJB solving methods such as finite-differences also allow for spatial-direction parallelisation of individual time steps in the algorithm, but this still keeps the time complexity in $O(T)$.
 This kind of parallelisation could also used within the proposed methodology.

+Parareal has also been previously used to parallelise the solutions of forward and backward differential equations arising from classical Pontryagin/Euler--Lagrange type of solutions to continuous-time optimal control problems.
+In particular, \cite{Maday+Turinici:2002,Maday:2007,Riahi:2016} apply this kind of method to quantum optimal control problems and \cite{maday2002parareal,Gander:2020} to optimal control of ordinary and partial differential equations.
+However, as opposed to these references, the focus of the present paper is in parallel HJB-based methods for optimal control problems.

-The main contributions of this paper are: \begin{itemize} \item Framework for span $O(\log T)$ time-parallelization of the HJB equation solution via an associative combination of conditional value functions. \item Parallel algorithm to solve LQT problems in span $O(\log T)$ time by specialising the aforementioned approach to LQT problems. \item Analytical and numerical solution methods, and experimental evaluation of the performance of the methods on a multi-core CPU and a GPU. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item Framework for span $O(\log T)$ time-parallelisation of the HJB equation solution via an associative combination of conditional value functions. \item Parallel algorithm to solve LQT problems in span $O(\log T)$ time by specialising the aforementioned approach to LQT problems. \item Analytical and numerical solution methods, and experimental evaluation of the performance of the methods on a multi-core CPU and a GPU. \end{itemize}